joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 A whale might have thick skin and be covered in metal plates, resulting in a resistance of 4; 1 for thick skin and 3 for the armor.

 Character A is a human attacking a whale (character B) with no armor.
-The scale of the human is 1 and the whale is 100 times larger; making it easier to hit (see “Scale addition” section).
+The scale of the human is 1 and the whale is 100; making it easier to hit (see “Scale addition” section).

 **Difficulty**